sqz-xy/gad-sdk/docs_sphinx/longform/intro.rst

 with data from GNSS receivers.

-IMUs alone are incredibly useful, since they can provide data at much higher rates than many other sensors (>100Hz).
+IMUs alone are incredibly useful, since they can provide data at much higher rates than many other sensors (>100 Hz).
 The drawback is that they have limited means of providing an absolute position relative to any global system beyond the pose at the time they were powered on.
 Additionally, measurements of acceleration and angular rate must be integrated to produce velocity and